Adam and Eve Are Driven out of Eden (1866), by Gustave Doré (1832-1883) [public domain / Wikimedia Commons]

 Neither Benedict XVI nor John Paul II have insisted that Catholics may not subscribe to polygenism, and your claims to the contrary are at this point in the discussion either lies or willful ignorance.
 I’ve already cited for you several sources in this regard, and you have willfully ignored or otherwise failed to engage them.
 Put down the Fundamentalist koolaid, Mr Armstrong; it does not become your otherwise excellent work as an apologist.

-I’ve documented again and again above (all ignored) how the Holy Father and Blessed Pope John Paul II thought Adam and Eve were historical.
+I’ve documented again and again above (all ignored) how the Holy Father and Pope St. John Paul II thought Adam and Eve were historical.
 Here is one example, from John Paul II:

 Sacred Scripture teaches that at the dawn of history Adam and Eve rebelled against God, and Abel was killed by Cain, his brother (cf. Gen 3-4).
 These were the first wrong choices, which were succeeded by countless others down the centuries.” [my bolding]